 Hamedi was among the first journalists to report on Amini’s hospitalization, according to a report by the exile-run news website IranWire.
 Hamedi covers human rights and politics.

-Her lawyer, Mohammad-Ali Kamfirouzi, tweeted on September 22 that security forces raided Hamedi’s house early in the morning and confiscated some of her personal devices before arresting her.
+Her lawyer at the time, Mohammad-Ali Kamfirouzi, tweeted on September 22, 2022 that security forces raided Hamedi’s house early in the morning and confiscated some of her personal devices before arresting her.

 On October 22, 2023, after several closed door hearings, Hamedi was sentenced to 13 years in prison on charges of “colluding against national security for hostile states” including the United States and “acting against national security.”
 Elahe Mohammadi, another imprisoned Iranian journalist who helped break the story of Amini’s death, was sentenced to 12 years on the same charges.